-The Fund seeks to achieve its objective by investing at least 70% of its Net Asset Value in a globally diversified portfolio of Shariah-compliant equities that demonstrate positive fundamental change at attractive relative valuations.
+The Fund seeks to achieve its objective by investing at least 90% of its Net Asset Value in a globally diversified portfolio of Shariah-compliant equities, that demonstrate positive fundamental change at attractive relative valuations.

 Investee companies are considered to be displaying positive fundamental change (synonymous with 'businesses becoming better') where they are seen to be actively improving and becoming stronger.
-The first step in the process is to identify signs of positive change in an investee company.
+The first step in the process employed by the Sub-Investment Managers is to identify signs of positive change in an investee company.
 Indicators of positive change could be determined from sources such as accelerating sales volumes, increased market share or improved financial statements.
-The Sub-Investment Manager then seeks to identify the catalysts underlying the positive change through proprietary screening and determine whether they are internal catalysts (investee company driven) and/or external catalysts (industry driven).
+The Sub-Investment Managers then seek to identify the catalysts underlying the positive change through proprietary screening and determine whether they are internal catalysts (investee company driven) and/or external catalysts (industry driven).
 Internal catalysts could be driven by internal investee company operational initiatives that range from cost cutting to expanding distribution, better capital deployment and improved corporate governance.
 External catalysts could be driven by favourable product cycles, changing industry dynamics and regulatory changes.
-The foregoing analysis of catalysts enables the Sub-Investment Manager to assess the likely magnitude and durability of the catalysts and whether the change is likely to be structural or cyclical in nature.
-The Sub-Investment Manager will have an investment preference for investee companies whose catalysts are therefore likely to be long term and structural in nature (i.e. will create fundamental positive change).
-This enables the Sub-Investment Manager to substantiate investee companies that are considered to be displaying positive fundamental change and whose valuation is therefore underappreciated in the market relative to their potential for positive fundamental change.
+The foregoing analysis of catalysts enables the Sub-Investment Managers to assess the likely magnitude and durability of the catalysts and whether the change is likely to be structural or cyclical in nature.
+The Sub-Investment Managers will have an investment preference for investee companies whose catalysts are therefore likely to be long term and structural in nature (i.e. will create fundamental positive change).
+This enables the Sub-Investment Managers to substantiate investee companies that are considered to be displaying positive fundamental change and whose valuation is therefore under-appreciated in the market relative to their potential for positive fundamental change.

-The Sub-Investment Manager subsequently analyses potential investee companies identified pursuant to the foregoing process to determine whether they are consistent with the ESG considerations that are promoted by the Fund.
+The Sub-Investment Managers analyse potential investee companies identified pursuant to the foregoing process to determine whether they are consistent with the ESG considerations, as further detailed above, that are promoted by the Fund.

-In order to meet the environmental and social characteristics promoted, the Sub-Investment Manager combines an assessment of ESG risks with screening and exclusion criteria
+In order to meet the environmental and social characteristics promoted, the Sub-Investment Managers perform SDG mapping, followed by combining an assessment of ESG risks with screening and exclusion criteria to act as the binding elements considered as part of the Fund's investment strategy.

-In order to consider ESG risk, the Sub-Investment Manager assigns an ESG risk level to each holding considered within the Fund.
-To assign the ESG risk levels, the Sub-Investment Manager evaluates an investee company's relationships with each of its stakeholders; shareholders, customers, employees, suppliers and their supply chains, their communities and the environment.
-The Sub-Investment Manager will use internal data, incorporating partnership with third party data providers (MSCI, ISS and Bloomberg etc.) to help provide consistent data across the investment universe when making these evaluations.
-The Sub-Investment Manager will also assign an ESG risk trend of either improving, stable or deteriorating using the above processes.
+In order to consider ESG risk, the Sub-Investment Managers assign an ESG risk level to each holding considered within the Fund.
+To assign the ESG risk levels (including carbon risk levels), the Sub-Investment Managers evaluate an investee company's relationships with each of its stakeholders; shareholders, customers, employees, suppliers and their supply chains, their communities and the environment.
+The Sub-Investment Managers will use a proprietary methodology incorporating partnership with third party data providers (MSCI, ISS and Bloomberg etc.) to help provide consistent data across the investment universe when making these evaluations.
+To assign a carbon risk level to all investee companies, the Sub-Investment Managers use MSCI data and consider the percentage of holdings that have committed themselves to setting a net zero emission target.
+The Sub-Investment Managers will also assign an ESG risk trend of either improving, stable or deteriorating.
 This risk trend designation provides important context to the risk level and informs the Sub-Investment Manager's tolerance for that risk.

-The Sub-Investment Manager subsequently uses these ESG risk levels to identify the key risks to the stakeholders and the associated positive change to the environmental characteristics to be considered in each holding and references these outcomes in investment decision making.
-Stocks of Shariah-compliant companies which demonstrate poor or deteriorating ESG scores or those with outstanding ESG issues deemed to have potential material financial impact would either be removed or significantly downsized, and the Sub-Investment Manager seeks to engage with companies that are non-performing from an ESG standpoint, with the aim of improving their ESG performance.
+The Sub-Investment Managers subsequently use these ESG risk levels to identify the key risks to the stakeholders and the associated positive change to the environmental and social characteristics to be considered in each holding and references these outcomes in investment decision making.